THE 300km/h barrier has long been a magic and somewhat mythical marker in Australian touring car racing.

 The car was sold by HRT early in 1996 and raced on in privateer hands until the early 2000s as a VS.

-It is currently being restored to the VP-spec with which Lowndes raced it in Adelaide in 1994.
+It has subsequently been restored to the VP-spec with which Lowndes raced it in Adelaide in 1994.